-- Dry year water supply shortfalls have significant economic impacts with losses that could exceed \$8B1 over the next 30 years in the BAWSCA region. - Viable water management projects are available to address dry year shortfalls (i.e., water transfers, desalination, recycling, etc.); however, some project yields are uncertain. - Figure 6-2 shows the relative yield of the viable water management projects.
+Dry year water supply shortfalls have significant economic impacts with losses that could exceed \$8B over the next 30 years in the BAWSCA region (The Brattle Group 2013).
+Increased regional dry-year reliability should be pursued to avoid significant regional economic impacts of drought.

+Figure 6-2 shows the relative yield of the viable water management projects1.
 If all were implemented and achieved the estimated average yields, they could provide sufficient supply to offset a 20 percent system-wide shortfall on the SF RWS.
 The total capital cost for implementing all these projects ranges from \$480 million to \$840 million.
-Alternatively, fewer of these projects might be implemented to only partially off-set dry year shortfalls at a lower capital cost. - The level to which shortfalls can be reduced is uncertain at this time, given the yield uncertainty associated with many of the projects.
-For example, the yield for brackish desalination is uncertain and the largest potential supply source, water transfers, has the greatest uncertainty in potential yield.
+Alternatively, fewer of these projects might be implemented to only partially off-set dry year shortfalls at a lower capital cost.